payu-india/CMS-Chatbot/docs/Android MOBILE SDKs/android-checkoutpro-sdk/integration-steps-android-checkout-pro/android-checkoutpro-integration-steps.md

     <tr>
       <td>
         user\_token
         `mandatory`
       </td>

       <td>
         The use for this param is to allow the offer engine to apply velocity rules at a user level.

         -**Card Based Offers (CC, DC, EMI):** In the case of card payment mode offers, if this parameter is passed the velocity rules would be applied on this token, if not passed the same would be applied to the card number.

-        \-**UPI, NB, Wallet:** It is mandatory for UPI, NB, and Wallet payment modes.
-If not passed the validation rules would not apply.                                                                                                                                 **Note:-**&#x57;hen we use Offer features then it's a mandatory parameter otherwise it's not required.
+        -**UPI, NB, Wallet:** It is mandatory for UPI, NB, and Wallet payment modes.
+If not passed the validation rules would not apply.                                                                                                                                 \*\*Note:-\*\*When we use Offer features then it's a mandatory parameter otherwise it's not required.
       </td>
     </tr>
   </tbody>
 </Table>

 Kindly refer to the below [link](https://docs.payu.in/docs/payu-hosted-checkout-integration-with-offers) for more details about Offer Integration.

 ## MCP Integration